News & blog

 Well, it’s all making us hungry, isn’t it?
 So here are the best recipe ideas for pregnant women who love cheese – let’s get started!

-Prepare a savory tart with shortcrust pastry, then top with vegetables of your choice (such as zucchinis, peppers and tomatoes) and slices of cheddar cheese.
+Prepare a savory pie with shortcrust pastry, then top with vegetables of your choice (such as zucchinis, peppers and tomatoes) and slices of cheddar cheese.
 Bake until the crust is golden and the cheese is melted and lightly gratinated.
+Don’t forget salt and pepper if you want and you’re ready!

 A great classic!
 Prepare a green salad with fresh vegetables, then toast slices of farmhouse bread.
 Add slices of goat’s cheese to the toasted bread, then place under the broiler for a few minutes until the cheese has melted slightly.
 Arrange the slices of bread with the warm cheese on top of the salad and drizzle with the vinaigrette of your choice.